 This is a question more businesses are asking.
-With job ad volumes continuing to rise, candidates are spoiled for choice and competition for talent is getting tougher, especially for SMEs who may lack the deep pockets of the bigger end of town.
+Candidates are spoiled for choice and competition for talent is getting tougher, especially for small business owners who may lack the deep pockets of the bigger end of town.

-But there are ways to increase retention in 2022.
-We’ve asked two SMEs with a strong retention track record to share their tips.
+But there are ways to increase retention in 2023.
+We’ve asked two small business owners with a strong retention track record to share their tips.
 Here are six ideas to get you started.

 - Get serious about flexibility

-Accounting practice SEIVA employs 22 people and holds Great Place to Work® Certification™ in the small business category.
+Business advisory firm SEIVA employs 27 people and was awarded 13th Best Workplace 2022 in the small business category by Great Place to Work®.
 SEIVA Managing Director Brent Szalay says flexibility is in the company’s DNA.

 “There are two days each week when we encourage everyone to come into the office – that’s when we organise workshops, training and some meetings that benefit from face-to-face collaboration,” he says.
 “On the other days, people can choose to work from where they want.